pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 7. Use `query-error` to guarantee that no DDL execution error exists.

-### Passively skip after the replication gets interrupted in the scenario of merging and replicating data from sharded tables
+### Passively skip after the migration gets interrupted in the scenario of merging and migrating data from sharded tables

 #### Application scenario

-Assume that you need to merge and replicate multiple tables in multiple upstream MySQL instances to one same table in the downstream TiDB through multiple DM-workers.
+Assume that you need to merge and migrate multiple tables in multiple upstream MySQL instances to one same table in the downstream TiDB through multiple DM-workers.
 And the DDL statement unsupported by TiDB is executed to the upstream sharded tables.

-After DM-master coordinates the DDL replication through the DDL lock and requests the DDL lock owner to execute the DDL statement to the downstream, the replication gets interrupted because this DDL statement is not supported by TiDB.
+After DM-master coordinates the DDL migration through the DDL lock and requests the DDL lock owner to execute the DDL statement to the downstream, the migration gets interrupted because this DDL statement is not supported by TiDB.

 #### Passively skip the SQL statement

-In the scenario of merging and replicating data from sharded tables, passively skipping the unsupported DDL statement has the similar steps with [Passively skip after the replication gets interrupted](#passively-skip-after-the-replication-gets-interrupted).
+In the scenario of merging and migrating data from sharded tables, passively skipping the unsupported DDL statement has the similar steps with [Passively skip after the migration gets interrupted](#passively-skip-after-the-migration-gets-interrupted).

 There are two major differences between the two scenarios as follows.
-In the scenario of merging and replicating data from sharded tables:
+In the scenario of merging and migrating data from sharded tables:

 1. You just need the DDL lock owner to execute `sql-skip` (`--worker={DDL-lock-owner}`).

 2. You just need the DDL lock owner to execute `resume-task` (`--worker={DDL-lock-owner}`).

-### Actively replace before the replication gets interrupted in the scenario of merging and replicating data from sharded tables
+### Actively replace before the migration gets interrupted in the scenario of merging and migrating data from sharded tables

 #### Application scenario

-Assume that you need to merge and replicate the following four tables in the upstream to one same table ``` `shard_db`.`shard_table` ``` in the downstream:
+Assume that you need to merge and migrate the following four tables in the upstream to one same table ``` `shard_db`.`shard_table` ``` in the downstream:

 - In the MySQL instance 1, there is a schema `shard_db_1`, which has two tables `shard_table_1` and `shard_table_2`.
 - In the MySQL instance 2, there is a schema `shard_db_2`, which has two tables `shard_table_1` and `shard_table_2`.